 5) Divine Healing

 Simpson states in his book, Gospel of Healing: “Jesus Christ has SURELY BORNE AWAY and CARRIED OFF our sicknesses; yes, and even our PAINS, so that abiding in Him, we may be fully delivered from both sickness and pain.
 Thus ‘by His stripes we are healed.’
 Blessed and glorious Gospel!
 Blessed and glorious Burden Bearer.”11 In holding to divine healing Simpson actually limits the work of Christ in the believer.
 For instance, if a Christian is not healed through the means that Simpson prescribes, then is Christ’s work not sufficient?
 Is Christ too weak to heal a blind man in this present age after confessing Christ?
 Sure one may blame the believer’s lack of faith, but even in Scripture, there are accounts of healing prior to faith.
-Simpson is belittling the power Christ by usurping what Christ has not intended for the Church today.
+Simpson is belittling the power of Christ by usurping what Christ has not intended for the Church today.
 He neglects God’s providential work within the believer to persevere through trials and suffering.
 He creates a divide between those who have been “healed” and those who have not experienced this healing because of their “lack of faith.”

 But what of James 5:14?
 Simpson offers an interesting interpretation.
 He states: “…observe to whom this power is committed.
 Not the Apostles, who are now passing away, not men and women of rare gifts and difficult of access, but the elders, the ordinary officers of every single church, the men who are within reach of every sufferer, the men who are to continue till the end of the age.”12 Granted, healing does occur in the present age in the context prescribed by James, however, not through the means of any gifted person.
 The concern with Simpson’s position here is his statement that the power of healing is committed to the elders of the church.13 The elders do not possess healing power, rather those in the office of the care of the Church naturally should pray for the people.
 James prescribing a means to receive God’s grace in the midst of their suffering.
 It may come to pass that God is gracious to provide healing, but it may be withheld for a time.
 Regardless, the believer is called to persevere.

 In closing, I believe that B.B.
-Warfield offers a wonderful insight.
+Warfield offers wonderful insight.
 He states, “The seeds of a consequent Perfectionism are sown, indeed, wherever the Higher Life doctrine is preached…”14

 1 A. B. Simpson, The Gospel of Healing, (Harrisburg: Christian Publications, Inc., 1915), 5.
 The C&MA resources page also has a PDF of “The Gospel of Healing.”
 You can find this quote on page 21 and point 9 of the PDF.